Visiting the Fairy Bridge of Glen Creran & Photography Guide

 castle on an islet with seaweed in the foreground water

-If you decide not to tour, then park at the Castle Stalker View café, where you can walk down the hill to the shoreline for up-close views of the castle.
+If you decide not to tour, then park at the Castle Stalker View café, where you can walk down the hill to the shoreline for closer views of the castle.

 St Conan’s Kirk